OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 To learn how to implement an event-based add-in for Outlook on Windows, on Mac, and on the web, see [Configure your Outlook add-in for event-based activation](autolaunch.md).

 > [!NOTE]
-> Outlook on Android only supports up to Mailbox requirement set 1.5.
+> Outlook on Android and on iOS only support up to Mailbox requirement set 1.5.
 However, to support the event-based activation feature, some APIs from later requirement sets have been enabled on mobile clients.
 For more information on this exception, see [Additional supported APIs](#additional-supported-apis).

 ## Supported clients

-The add-in you develop in this walkthrough is currently only supported in Outlook on Android with a Microsoft 365 subscription.
+The add-in you develop in this walkthrough is supported in Outlook on Android with a Microsoft 365 subscription.

+> [!NOTE]
+> The implementation of event-based activation in Outlook on iOS is currently in progress.

 ## Set up your environment